Core Concepts

 Sessions track:

-Session statuses: ACTIVE (in progress), COMPLETED (finished normally), TERMINATED (ended due to policy violation or manual stop).
+Session statuses: ACTIVE (in progress), COMPLETED (finished normally), EXPIRED (past expiresAt timestamp), TERMINATED (ended due to policy violation or manual stop).

 AI System